andrewjhadden/MathPolicyTracker/README.md

 - Email alerts are run with an email API (Mailchimp) that comes with Node.js

 How to use... (to do)
+(something about how vercel just pushes this code straight to the website) (anything that could be helpful to courtney ever wanting to make changes or someone wanting to copy this over and make it their own)

 Code folders, in 2 parts (highlighting main features):
 1. Database: